 Hazelnut Cake with Caramelized Hazelnuts

 Tis’ the season for Turrón!
-A special end to our Christmas Eve and Christmas menus.
-We’ve transformed Spain’s iconic nut-studded honey nougat Christmas candy flavors into a tender, buttery, almond-hazelnut cake topped with freshly whipped vanilla cream, candied hazelnuts, a drizzle of honey and a final sprinkle of sea salt to perfectly balance the sweetness.
+Chef Marc has transformed Spain’s iconic nut-studded honey nougat Christmas candy flavors into a tender, buttery, almond-hazelnut cake topped with freshly whipped vanilla cream, candied hazelnuts, a drizzle of honey and a final sprinkle of sea salt to perfectly balance the sweetness.

 Find this and more recipes in our cookbook: Boqueria a Cookbook from Barcelona to New York

 Total: 1½ hours, plus cooling